When it comes to mixing male vocals, it’s the fine details that elevate your music from good to great.

 Before you can paint a masterpiece, you need a clean canvas.

-In the next section, we'll talk about preparing the vocals for mixing.
-Don't worry we'll keep it short.
+In the next section, we’ll talk about preparing the vocals for mixing.
+Don’t worry, we’ll keep it practical and short.

 To create a remarkable vocal mix, your starting point matters.